Tsumaki Yorinaka

 Tsumaki Yorinaka (妻木 頼黄, February 22, 1859—October 10, 1916) was a Japanese architect and Head of the Japanese Ministry of Finance building section in the later Meiji period.

-Credited with the design of many significant Meiji era structures in Japan, notably the Nihonbashi Bridge.
+He was credited with the design of many significant Meiji era structures in Japan, notably the Nihonbashi Bridge.

 Early life and career

 Together with Katayama Tokuma, Tatsuno Kingo, Sone Tatsuzō and Satachi Shichijiro, one of a group of renowned architectural students at the Imperial College of Engineering, Tokyo, and a protege of British architect Josiah Conder.

 Tsumaki continued his studies in the United States where he graduated with a degree in Architecture from Cornell University in 1894.
+He then went back to Japan, employed as a public servant at the Metropolitan Tokyo Government.

-He then travelled to Berlin for further study in the same field, working at the same time in the architectural offices of Wilhelm Böckmann and Hermann Ende.
+Tsumaki was appointed by the Ministry of Finance at its Temporary Office for Architecture and Buildings (TOAB) in 1888, and as the government of Japan commissioned the city planning project to the office of Wilhelm Böckmann and Hermann Ende, Tsumaki along with architects and carpenters were sent to Berlin for further study in the same field, working at the same time in the architectural offices.

+Yama'o Yōzō took the chair of the TOAB while Tsumaki was abroad, and announced to Böckmann's office that the zoning project would respect budget, against the blue print Böckmann had presented to the government already, or rather than how the capital and its government buildings would look, to resort to wooden structure for the first (1890–1891) and the second (1891–1925) buildings of the National Diet Hall.